microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - @isaacs/cliui@8.0.2
  - cliui@8.0.1

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 Copyright (c) 2015, Contributors